TeamSolenopsis/TemplateRepo/README.md

 # TemplateRepo
-Use this repos as a template when creating a new repo for a package
+Use this repo as a template when creating a new repo for a package